jakeonrails/timestamp_scopes/README.md

 Post.created(:last_month)
 ```

-Please submit a github Issue if you think of a cool new syntax that you think timestamp_scopes should support.
+Please [submit an issue](https://github.com/jakeonrails/timestamp_scopes/issues/new) if you think of a cool new syntax that you think timestamp_scopes should support.

 ## Contributing